 Emerald Bay in Lake Tahoe is a popular spot to propose to your partner.
 Many people choose to propose at this spot for a moment that they will never forget.

 For their Emerald Bay Lake Tahoe engagement photography session, we clambered up the top of rocks and over snow piles to get to the ledge overlooking Fannette Island and it was a view that was so worth it.

 About Starscape Studios

-Kimmi Cranes is a South Lake Tahoe wedding photographer.
-Her style combines color, vividness, and authenticity to capture genuine smiles and moments to remember during your wedding day or photography session.
-Servicing locations around Lake Tahoe, Sacramento, Reno, Los Angeles, San Francisco and the greater SF Bay Area, Available for travel to destinations worldwide.
+Kimmi Cranes is a South Lake Tahoe proposal photographer.
+Her style combines color, vividness, and authenticity to capture genuine smiles and moments to remember during your Lake Tahoe proposal photography and engagement session.
+Servicing locations around Lake Tahoe, Sacramento, Reno, Los Angeles, San Francisco and the greater SF Bay Area.
+Available for travel to destinations worldwide.